Nivedhidha-I/DOS-Detection/README.md

 This repository contains the final undergraduate capstone project, which addressed network security by employing a two-pronged approach to Distributed Denial of Service (DDoS) detection.
 The first phase involved traditional network forensics using specialized tools, while the second phase focused on developing a machine learning model for automated, real-time threat identification.
 This work demonstrates proficiency in both investigative analysis and predictive security modeling.

-## Core Objectives (The 'Why')
+## Core Objectives

 This project highlights critical skills in proactive threat identification and incident response planning:

 * Threat Identification & Forensics: Gained practical experience in using specialized tools (e.g., Wireshark) to analyze packet capture (PCAP) files, manually identify attack signatures, and conduct deep network protocol inspection.

-* Automated Defense Modeling: Developed a supervised machine learning classifier capable of distinguishing between normal network traffic and known DDoS attack vectors (e.g., volumetric or protocol-based attacks).
+* Automated Defense Modeling: Developed a supervised machine learning classifier capable of distinguishing between normal network traffic and known DDoS attack vectors.

-* Security Tool Integration: Demonstrated the ability to extract meaningful features from raw network data (PCAP) and prepare them for analysis by a predictive model.

-## Technical Scope & Components (The 'How')
+## Technical Scope & Components

 The project utilized a combined technical and analytical stack: